Deimvis/ReactionsStorage/README.md

 ### Simulation

-* Simulation is a tool written in Go for conducting load tests with user-defined workload.
+* Simulation — a tool written in Go for conducting load tests with user-defined workloads.

   (see [Simulation](docs/manual/sections/simulation.md) section of [Manual](docs/manual/README.md))